Back from the dead: AT2019aalc as a candidate repeating TDE in an AGN: Discussion

-\item Out-flowing synchrotron emitting material induced by enhanced accretion are commonly detected in AGN and TDEs in the forms of non-relativistic outflows or relativistic jets \citep[e.g.,][]{2017IAUS..324..119P,2022ApJ...927...74M,2024Galax..12....8K}.
+\item Out-flowing synchrotron-emitting material induced by enhanced accretion is commonly detected in AGN and TDEs in the forms of non-relativistic outflows or relativistic jets \citep[e.g.,][]{2017IAUS..324..119P,2022ApJ...927...74M,2024Galax..12....8K}.
 The high brightness temperature of the EVN-detected radio feature indicates its radio core identification.
-The steep ($\alpha<<-0.5$) radio spectrum indicate the presence of another, steep spectrum synchrotron-emitting component(s) in the system as radio cores are characterized by a flat radio spectrum.
-The spectrum may be the composition of the flat spectrum radio core and the additional, steep spectrum component(s).
+The steep ($\alpha<<-0.5$) radio spectrum indicates the presence of another, steep-spectrum synchrotron-emitting component(s) in the system, as radio cores are characterized by a flat radio spectrum.
+The spectrum may be the composition of the flat-spectrum radio core and the additional, steep-spectrum component(s).
 The high-frequency turnover around $9$\,GHz supports the idea of a newly ejected radio-emitting component.

 \end{itemize}